goldfirere/singletons/README.md

 Errors
 ------

-The `singletons` library provides two different ways to handle errors:
+The `singletons-base` library provides two different ways to handle errors:

 * The `Error` type family, from `Data.Singletons.TypeLits`: